happycamper1129/practical-python/Notes/01_Introduction/06_Files.md

 >>>
 ```

+Note: Including the file mode of `'rt'` is critical here.
+If you forget that,
+you'll get byte strings instead of normal text strings.

-### Commentary:  Shouldn't we be using Pandas for this?
+### Commentary:  Shouldn't we being using Pandas for this?

 Data scientists are quick to point out that libraries like
 [Pandas](https://pandas.pydata.org) already have a function for